 What Is an ERP?

 Enterprise Resource Planning (ERP) software aggregates data from internal and external stakeholders so that business owners can manage and plan resources like staffing and materials.
 The purpose of an ERP is to use the data to increase efficiency and drive performance.
-To learn more about ERP systems, read our ERP software reviews.

 The Bottom Line